serverless/components/README.md

 ```

 However, this `index.js` file is optional, since your component can just be a composition of other smaller components without provisioning logic on its own.

+### Composition

+Components can include other components in order to build up higher level use cases and expose

 ### Input types, Inputs & Outputs